fewlinesco/sparta-cli/README.md

 ## `sparta sync`

-Updates all the courses for the past days
+Updates all the courses for the past days.

 ```
 USAGE